jessicavipin/Applied-ML-course/README.md

 # Applied-ML-course
-Assignment for the Applied ML course in CMI
+Assignments for the Applied ML course in CMI